oriflamms/Artificial-Palaeography-Workshop/README.md

 ```

 The ([Explorer3D software](https://www.univ-orleans.fr/lifo/software/Explorer3D/)) creates three-dimensional graphs that capture more information than flat 2D PCAs.
-As the workflow cannot be as easily documented, the .Rhistory file and furthuer visualizations were created for the workshop "La paléographie à l’heure de l’intelligence artificielle / Artificial Intelligence and palaeography".
+Since R is used by more users and does not require to reformat the original CSV files, the .Rhistory file and furthuer visualizations were created for the workshop "La paléographie à l’heure de l’intelligence artificielle / Artificial Intelligence and palaeography".
 The data is the same as the one used in the aforementioned paper, but processed with R and with an additional Rtsne visualisation, including Plotly interactive HTML pages.
+The /Explorer3D/ folder provides all required files to re-create the plates of the original article.

 ![Icdar2017_Christlein_belonging_plotly_pca.png](Icdar2017_Christlein_belonging_plotly_pca.png "PCA on Christlein's belonging matrix (R and plotly screenshot)")